Real Estate Investor Websites

 Don’t Have the Same Legal Challenges as Other Advertising

-Bandit signs, like the “We Buy Houses” are really effective.
+Bandit signs, like the “We Buy Houses,” are effective.
 Unfortunately, a lot of areas outlaw them.
 Some take them down.
 Even when they don’t, you can and should include your web address so that potential buyers and sellers can see what you are about.
 They can see the deals you post there.
 They can see the deals you have done.

 It’s like a public resume showing your results and professionalism.
 Include your testimonials.
 Show them how you’ve helped others.

 With a website, you don’t have to worry about someone taking it down or you getting fired because it’s up.
-Unfortunately, you don’t get the benefits of someone driving around and seeing it but with some creative advertising you can fix that too.
+Unfortunately, you don’t get the benefits of someone driving around and seeing it, but with some creative advertising, you can fix that too.

 Things to Look For In Your Website